 5. You don't have to avoid swimming pools – just take some simple precautions to stay healthy.

 So, should parents and kids avoid swimming pools in general?
 No, Dr. Gurram says there's no way he'd be able to keep his own children from swimming during the hot summer months.
 However, there are simple steps parents should take to prevent the spread of Crypto and other recreational water illnesses.

 - Keeping children out of the water if they have diarrhea

 - Showering before and after getting in the water

 - Teaching kids to not urinate or poop in water

 - Making sure that young children who are not potty-trained wear a swim diaper

-If you have a young child, it's a good idea to take them out of the water every hour to change their diaper or have them use the restroom.
-This will prevent the chance of having an accident in the water or spreading germs from dirty diapers.
-Be sure to change diapers in designated changing areas, not near the pool to keep germs from spreading.
+If you have a young child in a swim diaper, it's a good idea to take them out of the water every hour to change their diaper or have them use the restroom.
+This will prevent the chance of having an accident in the water or spreading germs from dirty swim diapers.
+Be sure to change swim diapers in designated changing areas, not near the pool to keep germs from spreading.

 Those who have been diagnosed with Crypto can carry the infection for up to two weeks after symptoms resolve.
 Therefore, it's best to stay out of water for at least two weeks after diarrhea subsides.

 Since Crypto can also spread in daycare settings, it's important that childcare providers wash their hands after changing diapers and that children stay home from daycare if they have diarrhea.